KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ## Questions Regarding Java

 If its for Minecraft, then install the [Prism Launcher](https://flathub.org/apps/org.prismlauncher.PrismLauncher) for mods that require anything Java related.
-If its for development use [Distrobox](../Installing_and_Managing_Software/Distrobox.md).
+If its for development then use [Distrobox](../Installing_and_Managing_Software/Distrobox.md).
 You will not be able to change Java on your host.

 ## Why are builds failing?